Bengal transforms Markdown files into structured, validated documentation sites with rich directives, cross-references, and automated validation.

 Tip

-New to Bengal content?
-Start with Organization to understand how files become pages, then explore Authoring for writing syntax.
+New to Bengal?
+Start with Organization to understand how files become pages, then explore Authoring for MyST syntax.